Al Irshad Club Chehim: History

 Irshad Chehim were founded in 1992, receiving their official license on 9 November 2009.
 In the 2012–13 season, the club won the Lebanese Fifth Division and gained promotion to the Lebanese Fourth Division.
 After two seasons, in 2015–16 they won the league title, gaining promotion to the Lebanese Third Division.

 The club participated in the 2018–19 Lebanese FA Cup as one of three Third Division sides.
 After beating Second Division side Egtmaaey Tripoli 2–1 in the first round, Irshad Chehim qualified to the second round, where they lost 2–1 to Taqadom Anqoun.
 The following season, Irshad Chehim played in the 2019–20 Lebanese FA Cup as one of two Third Division clubs; they were defeated 1–4 by Mabarra.

+Irshad Chehim were promoted to the Lebanese Second Division for the first time in their history, after winning the 2022–23 Lebanese Third Division play-offs.